 Hist.: OSSHE 5-2008(Temp), f. & cert. ef.
 2-19-08 thru 8-16-08; OSSHE 9-2008, f. & cert. ef.
-7-21-08; OUS 2-2013(Temp), f. & cert. ef.
-4-10-13 thru 9-30-13; OUS 6-2013; f. & cert. ef.
-11-1-13 580-061-0110 Formal Procurement receipt, Opening, and Recording of Bids and Proposals In all Formal Procurements an Public University will comply with the following: (1) Receipt.
-A Public University will electronically or mechanically time-stamp or hand-mark each Bid or Proposal and any modification upon receipt.
-Except as provided in OAR 580-061-0075(2) the Public University will not open the Bid or Proposal or modification, but will store it in a secure place until Opening.
-If the Public University inadvertently opens a Bid or Proposal or a modification prior to the Opening, the Public University will reseal and store the opened Bid or Proposal or modification until the Opening.
-(2) Disclosure.
+7-21-08 580-061-0110 Receipt, Opening, and Recording of Bids and Proposals (1) Receipt.
+An Institution will electronically or mechanically time-stamp or hand-mark each Bid or Proposal and any modification upon receipt.
+Except as provided in OAR 580-061-0075(2) the Institution will not open the Bid or Proposal or modification, but will store it in a secure place until Opening.
+If the Institution inadvertently opens a Bid or Proposal or a modification prior to the Opening, the Institution will reseal and store the opened Bid or Proposal or modification until the Opening.
+The Institution will document the resealing for the solicitation file (e.g., "Institution inadvertently opened the Bid/Proposal due to improper identification of the Bid/Proposal.").
+(2) Opening and Recording.
+An Institution will publicly open Bids or Proposals including any modifications made to the Bid or Proposal.
 Unless otherwise specified in the Solicitation Document, the name of the Entity submitting a Bid or Proposal will be the only information that may be made public until notice of the intent to Award or an Award has been issued.
 Stat.
 Auth.: ORS 351 Stats.
 Implemented:

 Hist.: OSSHE 5-2008(Temp), f. & cert. ef.
 2-19-08 thru 8-16-08; OSSHE 9-2008, f. & cert. ef.
-7-21-08; OUS 2-2013(Temp), f. & cert. ef.
-4-10-13 thru 9-30-13; OUS 6-2013; f. & cert. ef.
-11-1-13 580-061-0115 Late Bids and Proposals, Late Withdrawals, and Late Modifications Any Bid or Proposal, modification, or withdrawal received after the Closing is late.
-A Public University will not consider late Bids or Proposals, modifications, or withdrawals except as permitted in OAR 580-061-0120.
-However, Public Universities may adopt a Public University policy or procedure to accept late bids in circumstances that are determined to be in the best interests of the Public University if policy or procedure is stated in the Solicitation Document.
+7-21-08 580-061-0115 Late Bids and Proposals, Late Withdrawals, and Late Modifications Any Bid or Proposal, modification, or withdrawal received after the Closing is late.
+An Institution will not consider late Bids, Proposals, modifications, or withdrawals except as permitted in OAR 580-061-0120.
 Stat.
-Auth.: ORS 351 Stats.
+Auth .: ORS 351 Stats.
 Implemented: